 Tenney Park - Beach Shelter Replacement

-Madison Parks, in conjunction with City Engineering and Dane County, will be replacing the existing beach shelter and installing a clean beach treatment system at Tenney Park in 2022-2023
+Madison Parks, in conjunction with City Engineering and Dane County, will be replacing the existing beach shelter and is considering installing a clean beach treatment system at Tenney Park

-The beach shelter is proposed to be the Madison Parks prototype shelter which has been recently constructed at Lake Edge Park, Esther Beach Park, Olbrich Park, Penn Park and Warner Park.
-The beach shelter replacement project was approved as part of the City of Madison's adopted Capital Budget and was originally proposed to be constructed beginning in fall of 2021; however the delay in delivery of the clean beach system to Warner Park necessitates holding the project at Tenney Park so that Parks Operations staff can have a full season to implement and maintain the system prior to its implementation at other locations.
-When the project at Tenney is set to begin, the beach may be closed for the duration or a significant portion of the season.
+The beach shelter is proposed to be the Madison Parks prototype shelter which has been constructed at Lake Edge Park, Esther Beach Park, Olbrich Park, Penn Park and most recently at Warner Park.
+The beach shelter replacement project was approved as part of the City of Madison's adopted Capital Budget and was originally proposed to be constructed beginning in fall of 2021; however the delay in delivery of the clean beach system (including the wave impact attenuation system) to Warner Park necessitated holding the project at Tenney Park so that Parks Operations staff would have adequate time to implement and maintain the system prior to its use at other locations.

 A public meeting to review and discuss the project was held on February 16, 2021 via Zoom.
 At this meeting staff from Parks, Engineering Facilities and consultant Destree Design Architects presented information on the site existing conditions, clean beach treatment system and options for the shelter's color palette.
 As part of the discussion, attendees at the session asked for staff to research as a possible color option the original color of the nearby Ferry building (located on the corner of Marston Ave and Sherman Ave).